Sustainable Kitchens: 18 Ideas for an Eco-Friendly Design

 A low quality, cheap kitchen will always prove a false economy, both in terms of your finances and the environment.

-A good quality timber kitchen can also easily be reinvigorated with repainting from time to time.
-Choosing a timeless style such as a Shaker kitchen will ensure your space can always be in tune with the latest styles.
+A good quality timber kitchen can also easily be reinvigorated with plenty of painted kitchen cupboard ideas to inspire you.
+Choosing a timeless style such as a Shaker kitchen will ensure your space can always be in tune with the latest trends.

 Solid timber kitchens, while eco-friendly if sustainably sourced, are largely the more expensive options available on the market.
-So how can you source a sustainable kitchen on a budget?
+If you're researching how much does a new kitchen cost, you may be wondering if you can source a sustainable kitchen on a budget?

-It is possible for Melamine faced chipboard (MFC) and MDF, both widely used in cheaper kitchens, to have eco-friendly qualities if they're made from recycled materials.
+It is possible for kitchen units made from Melamine faced chipboard (MFC) and MDF, both widely used in cheaper kitchens, to have eco-friendly qualities if they're made from recycled materials.

 Salvaging materials isn't just a case of diving into skips in hopes of finding a discarded gem.
 While salvage yards are found widely and can offer up brilliant discoveries, some retailers also offer salvaged materials for those who prefer a more standardised sourcing experience.
 Bert & May, for example, offer salvaged tiles; while Lubelska supplies reclaimed brick tiles from Balkan countries.